 What is the difference between whole grains and refined grains?
 What are the health benefits of whole grains?
 What should I be looking for on food labels?
 Find out what I learned when I was looking for answers to these questions.

-Grains were one of the first things I wanted to learn about when Tom and I began to eat cleaner.
+Grains were one of the first things I wanted to learn about when Tom and I began to make changes in our diet after his heart attack.
 I NEVER read the ingredients on labels, so I was thoroughly confused when I read the labels on the whole wheat pasta and the bread we had in our pantry.
 I had no idea what I was supposed to be looking for.
-To be perfectly honest, I was purchasing whole wheat bread and pasta and occasionally brown rice because I knew they were better than white, but I had no idea why they were better.
+To be perfectly honest, I was purchasing whole wheat bread and pasta and occasionally brown rice because I knew they were better than white, but I did not know why they were better.

 After hours upon hours of research, I feel like I learned the entire history of grains.
 I’m sharing some of the answers I found to be the most helpful without giving you the whole history.